Best Black Friday AirPods deals: AirPods 3 and AirPods Max on sale now, AirPods Pro soon

-The first big AirPods deal of the Black Friday has ended, a new one has arrived for the AirPods 3, and a wild one is coming for the AirPods Pro.
-The AirPods 2 were down to an all-time low of $89 at Walmart from November 10 through 14, but now that deal has ended.
+The first bug Black Friday AirPods deal has already ended.
+Fret not, a new one has arrived for the AirPods 3, and a wild one is coming for the AirPods Pro.
+To recall, the AirPods 2 were down to an all-time low of $89 at Walmart from November 10 through 14, but now that deal has ended.
+However, there is an enticing AirPods Pro deal around the corner.

 There are a bunch of models in Apple's AirPods lineup, so let's break it down for you quickly so you know which ones you should be looking for deals on.